lucky-wolf/DW2-XL/README.md

   - Consisted of some very minor changes for repeatable techs
 - Fixed couple of issues with Ancient Guardian Vault techs
 - Moved XL components into the 500 range to avoid collisions
-- Separated "Derelict Reactor" so that they'll have plenty of power and won't be confused with antimatter reactors in XL
+- Separated "Derelict Reactor" so that they'll have plenty of power and won't be confused with plasmatic caslon reactors in XL
 - Added defense improvement factors to Mech improvement techs
 - Added all around improvement factors to Robotic Troop improvement techs
 - Reduced chance of Caslon to approx 6% of all gas giants outside of story based systems